FESOM/fesom2/docs/general_configuration/general_configuration.rst

 module is a source of meltwater and heat rather than a geometric obstacle.

 Each iceberg is advanced with its own momentum balance.
-The forces are the drag exerted by the ocean, the atmosphere and the sea ice, the force of waves radiating against the iceberg side, the Coriolis force and the sea surface slope.
-The Coriolis term and the water drag are treated semi-implicitly, which keeps the trajectories stable at the long iceberg time step.
-Melting is split into basal melt, computed with the same three-equation formulation used for ice-shelf cavities, lateral melt driven by buoyant convection, and wave erosion at the waterline.
+The forces are the drag exerted by the ocean, the atmosphere and the sea ice, the radiation force of waves against the iceberg side, the Coriolis force and the sea surface slope.
+The wave force follows Bigg et al. (1997) and uses a wave amplitude estimated from the wind speed; it can be switched off per iceberg.
+The slope term is the gradient of the sea surface height and carries its own scaling factor.
+The Coriolis term is treated semi-implicitly and the water drag implicitly, which matters because an iceberg step spans several ocean steps.

+Four melt terms are computed: melting at the base, lateral melting driven by buoyant convection, wave erosion, and a lateral melt rate that uses the three-equation formulation with the local temperature, salinity and velocity of the water column.
 The melt fluxes enter the ocean as a freshwater flux and a latent heat flux, both of which can be switched off individually with ``turn_off_fw`` and ``turn_off_hf`` when isolating one effect.
+The heat flux is distributed over the depth range the iceberg occupies rather than applied at the surface alone.

-Icebergs are advanced only every ``steps_per_ib_step`` ocean time steps.
+Icebergs are advanced only every ``steps_per_ib_step`` ocean time steps, so with the shipped value of 8 the iceberg module runs once per eight ocean steps.
-The default of 8 keeps the cost negligible against the ocean and sea ice.

 Seeding files
 """""""""""""

-The initial iceberg population is read from plain text files in the run directory, one line per iceberg, all of them with ``ib_num`` entries:
+The initial iceberg population is read from plain text files in the run directory.
+Each file holds one value per line and is read ``ib_num`` times, so every file must have at least ``ib_num`` lines:

 - ``icb_longitude.dat`` and ``icb_latitude.dat``, the release position in degrees.
 - ``icb_length.dat`` and ``icb_height.dat``, the iceberg dimensions in metres.
 The width defaults to the length file, so square icebergs are obtained by supplying only these two files.